zhuxr11/pension-fund-analysis/README.md

 Finally, run `app/fund_viewer/app.R`.
 This is a Shiny application.
 In the `Fund statistics` tab, you can select different dimensions to view fund metrics under different circumstances.
 You can also view fund metadata in the `Fund metadata` tab.
-Search, Filtration, selection and export (clipboard, CSV, Excel and PDF) are supported in all tables in the tabs.
+Search, filtration, selection and export (clipboard, CSV, Excel and PDF) are supported in all tables in the tabs.